D0NM/SGDKlua/README.md

-# SGDKlua
+# SGDK lua Scripts 2026

-Lua scripts helping with SGDK gamedev
+I will add here some simple Lua scripts helping with SGDK our gamedev.
+Hope theses scripts might be a help for you.

+Do with then all you want, no need for any refs.

+I use these scripts daily coding our [Zabu beat 'em up game for Sega Genesis / Megadrive](https://zabu.team/).